cityjson/extensions/README.md

-# CityJSON Extensions registry
+# CityJSON Extensions registry 📖

-This is the official registry for [CityJSON](https://www.cityjson.org/) Extensions.
+This is the official registry for [CityJSON Extensions](https://www.cityjson.org/extension/).
 It provides a centralised location where developers can discover, submit, and maintain CityJSON Extensions that extend the core CityJSON specification.

 ## Overview